Q: When is the best time to take Catalase?

 Q: Did Thyroid Script used to be called ThyroScript?

 A: Yes.
-We changed the name because we think the name Thyroid Script better conveys that the supplement is intended for thyroid health.*
+We changed the name because we think the name Thyroid Script better conveys that the supplement is intended for thyroid function.*

 Q: Does Thyroid Script provide thyroid hormone?